svachmic-ctu/MasterThesis/README.md

 # Semantic Data Analysis and Visualization of User Interactions

-Master Thesis at Czech Technical University in Prague (Summer 2016)
+Master's Thesis at Czech Technical University in Prague (Summer 2016)

 [![Twitter](https://img.shields.io/badge/twitter-@miguelitinho-blue.svg?style=flat)](http://twitter.com/miguelitinho)

 ## Abstract

-Current status quo in data collection is to collect everything that is available.
-This approach has given birth to a trend of the last couple years - "Big Data".
+The current status quo in data collection is to collect everything that is available.
+This approach has given rise to a trend in the last couple years - "Big Data".
 Data that is inconveniently large for processing, interpretation and inference.
-When a company decides to leverage big data, it usually ends up with having too much information and no real business value.
-Each department uses different domain vocabularies and therefore there is no synchronization and understanding.
-This master thesis is trying to take the opportunity of this disorder and connect the endpoints together while leveraging big data to provide an end-to-end solution.
+When a company decides to leverage big data, it usually ends up having too much information and no real business value.
+Each department uses different domain vocabularies and there is therefore no synchronization or understanding.
+This master's thesis is trying to take the opportunity of this disorder and connect the endpoints together while leveraging big data to provide an end-to-end solution.

-The focal part of this thesis is the focus on user interactions - collection of data from mobile applications.
-Before such collection can even happen, interactions must be defined - the "what", "when" and "why".
+The focal part of this thesis is the focus on user interactions - the collection of data from mobile applications.
+Before such collection can even happen, the interactions must be defined - the "what", "when" and "why".
 Starting with management, over to architecture and engineering to interpreting results as the destination - uniting all steps to form a bigger picture.

 ## Building the document